We are Newcomers to the

 bring to the appointment?

-Please refer to the Document Checklist for the required documents.
+Please refer to the Registration Checklist for the required documents.
 Please bring

 original documents and we will make copies for our files.